ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

-The `ansible-test` tool used for running the integration tests provides two helpful extra vars: `resource_prefix` and `tiny_prefix` which are unique to the test set, and should generally used as part of the name.
+The `ansible-test` tool used for running the integration tests provides two helpful extra vars: `resource_prefix` and `tiny_prefix` which are unique to the test set, and should generally used as part of the name.  `resource_prefix` will generate a prefix based on the host the test is being run on;.
+Sometimes this may result in a resource name that exceeds the character limit allowed by AWS.
+In these cases, `tiny_prefix` will provide a 12-character randomly generated prefix.